-Location Description All activities performed within low/mod areas of the City Planned Activities A single activity will be created: Department of Public Works - Special Operations Project.
-Targeted clean-up task force that includes interim assistance activities from both the Departments of Public Works and Code Enforcement 3 Project Name Milling and Road Paving Target Area Niagara Falls Community Development Target Area Goals Supported Milling and Road Paving Needs Addressed Infrastructure (Community Development) Funding CDBG: \$500,000 Description Milling and paving to improve transportation safety in low and moderate income areas.
-Target Date 6/30/2024 Estimate the number and type of families that will benefit from the proposed activities The project will focus on low and moderate income areas within the City.
-Location Description Low income areas where the streets are in unsafe levels of disrepair, as identified by the Department of Public Works and Community Development Department.
+4 Project Name Milling and Road Paving Target Area Niagara Falls Community Development Target Area Goals Supported Milling and Road Paving Needs Addressed Infrastructure (Community Development) Funding CDBG: \$750,000 Description Milling and paving of streets to improve transportation safety in low and moderate income areas.
+Target Date 6/30/2025 Estimate the number and type of families that will benefit from the proposed activities The project will focus on low and moderate income areas within the City Location Description Low income areas where the streets are in unsafe levels of disrepair, as identified by the Department of Public Works and Community Development Department.
 Planned Activities Individual activities will be set up for each street milling and paving project.
-4 Project Name Housing Demolition & Clearance of Vacant City Owned Structures Target Area City-Wide Target Area Goals Supported Targeted Demolition Needs Addressed Slum/Blight Funding CDBG: \$100,000 Description Targeted clearance and demolition activities to remove blight and allow for green space and development activities.
-Target Date 6/30/2024 Estimate the number and type of families that will benefit from the proposed activities Project will fund approximately twenty (20) demolitions.
+5 Project Name Housing Demolition & Clearance of Vacant Structures Target Area Niagara Falls Community Development Target Area Goals Supported Targeted Demolition Needs Addressed Slum/Blight Funding CDBG: \$377,362 Description Targeted clearance and demolition activities to remove blight and allow for green space and development activities.
+The City will focus and target specific low to moderate income neighborhoods mainly in the north end of the city.
+The city has identified multiple dilapidated structures in the north end and will focus in this area.
+Target Date 6/30/2025 Estimate the number and type of families that will benefit from the proposed activities Project will fund approximately twenty (20) demolitions.